HelgeGehring/femwell/docs/math/dispersion.md

     v_g = \frac{\mathrm{d}x_3}{\mathrm{d}t} = \frac{\mathrm{d}\omega}{\mathrm{d}k}.
 $$

-As the energy of a wave is porportional to its field amplitude squared, the energie is concentrated in areas where the envelope is large.
+As the energy of a wave is proportional to its field amplitude squared, the energie is concentrated in areas where the envelope is large.
 Thus, the energy (and therefore also information) travels with the group velocity,